Free + Cheap Things to Do in London

 Walk on the Wild Side

-University College London’s Grant Museums Zoology is not only free to visit but throughout the year the college stages free film screenings of movies centred around animals.
+University College London’s Grant Museums Zoology is not only free to visit but throughout the year the college stages free film screenings of movies centered around animals.

 Showing cult classics and quirky movies, the screenings are free for members of the public to attend – and they often provide a free glass of wine for visitors to enjoy when the film has finished!